Locations:

 4. Possibly protect against skin cancer

 Niacinamide is a close relative of another B vitamin called nicotinamide.
-Oral nicotinamide supplements may help prevent new skin cancer or precancerous spots from developing in some people.
-But more studies are needed to confirm this benefit.
+Oral nicotinamide supplements may help prevent new skin cancer or precancerous spots from developing, but more studies are needed to confirm this benefit.

 recent study also shows nicotinamide, the cousin of niacinamide, may increase the risk of triple-negative breast cancer in those who take the dietary supplement in high levels.